What Others Say

 R v ES – Murder – CCC

 High profile murder of a doorman at an exclusive party on Park Lane on New Year’s Eve.
-David acts for one of six defendants in the case.
+David acted for one of six defendants in the case.
+David’s client was the only defendant to be cleared of all charges of murder and violent disorder. https://www.doughtystreet.co.uk/news/david-rhodes-client-cleared-all-charges-park-lane-murder

 R v CC – Murder – Wood Green CC

 Defence of a vulnerable young woman accused of extremely brutal violent attack.
 Two defendants each blaming the other.
-The case hinges on expert analysis of blood spatter patterns.
+The case involved four different scientific experts in the analysis of blood spatter patterns.

 R v JR – Murder.
 CCC